 A slow, sluggish sink drain is a very common plumbing problem.
-The bathroom sink is the one most frequently afflicted with this particular problem, and there are several things that can contribute to a slow sink drain.
+The bathroom sink is the one most frequently afflicted with this particular problem, and several things can contribute to a slow sink drain.
 Often the pop-up that is used to stop up the sink can collect a lot of hair and debris as the sink is used on a daily basis.
 Also, soap and other products that are washed down the drain can slowly collect in the drain pipes.
-The build-up that naturally collects over time reduces... the size of the drain, effectively slowing the progress of draining water.
+The build-up that naturally collects over time reduces the size of the... drain, effectively slowing the progress of draining water.
 This issues with drains happen naturally over time and can not usually be avoided.
-The only solution is to periodically clean the drain to keep it flowing.
+The only solution is to clean the drain periodically to keep it flowing.

 There are several ways to address this problem, as outlined here.